 Take Up a Non-Work Related Activity:

 Your life is not just about work.
 It does not matter whether you work from home or office.
 Once you are done with the day’s work, you are supposed to punch out and enjoy the rest of the day doing things you like.
 It could include just napping, if that is what relaxes you.
-Once you are done with your day’s work, ensure that you are engaging in tasks that alleviate your anxiety and calms you down.
-Take up some fun activity like playing online games or watching a few episodes of your favorite show.
+Once you are done with your day’s work, ensure that you are engaging in tasks that alleviate your anxiety and calm you down.
+Take up some fun activities like playing online games or watching a few episodes of your favorite show.
 You might also want to cook a sumptuous dinner or talk to your friends over a video call.
 Taking a long evening walk or lighting a few candles to soothe the senses are also known to bust stress and manage anxiety.
 There are several things that you can do to see to it that you have enough energy to get back to work the next day.

 One of the best things that have been known to work for most people working from home is disconnecting from social media for a few hours.
 It is a beautiful thing to do away with e-trash for a while and return to nature.
 It is not just therapeutic but also helps you filter the toxicity in your life.
 You do not need to be updated about where your friends are partying or who is getting a promotion.
-This is just going to add to your anxiety, if anything.
+This is just going to add to your anxiety if anything.
 Disconnect from technology for a while and indulge in some non-work-related activity.
 This might just put your life back on track.

 There are several ways in which you can alleviate your anxiety and stress while working from home.
 Always remember that this pandemic has affected everyone in some way or another.
 People are struggling hard to deal with their stress and manage their work.
 Therefore, do not be harsh on yourself.
 You are doing the best you can.